mikeizbicki/ucr-cs100/textbook/link/links.md

 Links are a simple way to map two or more filenames to the same inode.
 Without links Inode are associated with one directory entry at a time.
 With links, you can access the same inode with more than one entry.
-Why whould someone want to do this?
+Why would someone want to do this?
 It allows organization of the filesystem in amazing ways.
 #Inodes
 ###What are Inodes?
 Inodes or index nodes are a file structure of a file system.
-Inodes repersent a file system object - either a file or directory.
+Inodes represent a file system object - either a file or directory.
 Files are not directly linked to data blocks.
 Instead they link to inodes.
 Every unix system uses inodes except Solaris.